Police fire water cannon, rubber bullets, tear gas at protesters

 Police in Bangkok on Sunday fired water cannon, rubber bullets and tear gas at protesters demanding that Prime Minister Prayut Chan-o-cha step down and the government be held accountable for its gross mismanagement of the Covid-19 pandemic.

-The demonstrators clashed with police blocking Ratchadamoneon Nok Avenue in a bid to prevent them from marching to Government House, forcing the protesters to abandon the originally planned route on Ratchadamnoen Nok and switch to Nakhon Sawan Road.
+The demonstrators clashed with police after some tried to dismantle barbed wire and metal barricades set up across Ratchadamoneon Nok Avenue in a bid to prevent them from marching to Government House.

 Earlier, cars and motorcycles joined a throng of demonstrators walking from Democracy Monument to Government House.
 Led by the Free Youth movement and its allies, the anti-government protesters were defying a ban on public gatherings by assembling at the monument on Ratchadamnoen Avenue where thousands attended a rally exactly one year ago.